These are the most accurate and reliable water tests for fluoride.

 🧪 How We Tested

-We tested the fluoride tests in this guide by using them all ourselves.
+We tested a number of the fluoride tests in this guide by using them all ourselves.
 This gave us a clear understanding of how a test performs in real life, including its ease of use, the accuracy of its results, and how it compares to related products.

 We combined our own testing experience with feedback from customers and noteworthy professional factors (such as whether a test complied with EPA standards).
 This gave us the best well-rounded insight into the capabilities of each test we used.